portworx/px-docs/applications/mssql-server.md

 ---
 layout: page
-title: "SQL Server on Docker with Persistent Storage"
+title: "SQL Server with Persistent Storage"
-keywords: portworx, container, microsoft, sqlserver, persistent storage, docker
+keywords: portworx, container, microsoft, sqlserver, persistent storage, docker, kubernetes
 sidebar: home_sidebar
 youtubeId: G3Lp1RgWdKg
 ---

 * TOC
 {:toc}

+## Deploy SQL Server on Kubernetes
+Kubernetes 1.6+ has support for Storage Classes, Persistent Volume Claims, and the Portworx volume driver.
+<br>Please use these [Kubernetes specs](https://github.com/portworx/px-docs/tree/gh-pages/k8s-samples/mssql) to deploy SQL Server.

+<br>See [this quick video demo](/video/sql_server_on_k8s.html) for achieving SQL Server high-availability on Kubernetes without requiring H/A Clustered mode.

 ## Watch the video
 In this five-minute hands-on video, you’ll learn how simple it is to run Microsoft SQL Server